 IWCF does not conduct fundraising events.
 We may seek underwriting/sponsorships from businesses or corporations for specific purposes.
 The organization’s grant funding comes strictly from membership contributions.
 Members do have the additional opportunity to contribute to our endowment fund to support our long-term sustainability.

 While IWCF was initially formed as a group of women, we certainly do not discriminate against gender!
 Men are encouraged and welcome to join if they are committed to the goals and objectives of the organization.

-IWCF membership is held by individual persons only and is non-transferable, regardless of the source of payment for any member’s annual dues (e.g., a person other than the registered member, an organization, or other entity making payment on behalf of the member).
+IWCF membership is held by individual persons only and is non-transferable, regardless of the source of payment for any member’s annual donation (e.g., a person other than the registered member, an organization, or other entity making payment on behalf of the member).
 The individual member is the specific person who is identified as such in the completed member registration form.
 IWCF does not have an institutional or organization membership category.

 Individual Grant Designations (IGDs)

 Each member is requested to make their Individual Grant Designation (IGD) of $500 in a distribution of either two grants for $250 each or one grant for $500.
 IWCF will make contributions in each member’s name to those organizations qualified by the IRS as having 501(c)(3) tax-exempt status, government entities such as schools, public libraries and park departments (as long as the grant furthers a public purpose), and religious organizations.